Simplyalex99/OpenReview/README.md

 I assumed that the features from the dataset are independent- I used a heatmap to verify this.
 I also assumed distribution is the same after performing random oversampling- I checked the disitrubiton of each feature before and after performing oversampling and it remained the same.
 This is important so that the model is not bias.
 I also assumed for our model every feature is equally standarize-that no feature scale impacts negatively.
 I normalized the data for this.
 I also assumed that there is a seperate linear boundary for our model to work well with overlapping features in the dataset.
 This was confirmed by performing PCA and visualization.

 #### How did we optimize our model?
 I tried to find optimal hyperparamter using random gridsearch cv.
 We also performed cross validation to check for any overfitting.
-We also did feature selection and remove any feature that affect model negatively.
+We also did feature selection and removed any feature that affected the model negatively or had no significance.
+This reduced the number of features from 1200 to 1144.

 #### How did we implement our test and control?
 I ran metrics for precision accuracy and recall using sklearn's metrics library.